 You can track all ILL requests you've made in ILLiad using the options from the "View "menu in the ILLiad main menu.

-All interlibrary loan materials must be returned to the Law Library Circulation desk.
+All interlibrary loan materials must be returned to the Law Library Service Desk.
 Simply inform the staff member on duty that you are returning and interlibrary loan item and that you are finished with it and we will ensure it is returned to the lending library promptly.